ttscoff/doing/README.md

 Feel free to [poke around](http://github.com/ttscoff/doing/), I'll try to add more comments in the future (and retroactively).

 ## Changelog

+#### 1.0.22

+- Fix handling of "local" config files, allowing per-project configurations
+- Allow cascading of local config files
+- Allow `doing today` and `yesterday` to specify a section

 #### 1.0.21